 Oahu, Hawaii

-Disney’s family-friendly level of service, storytelling, and character interaction are on full display at Aulani, a Disney Resort and Spa, on the island of Oahu.
+If you’re wondering if Disney in Hawai’i works, let me tell you, it does.
+Disney’s family-friendly level of service, respectful approach to Hawaiian storytelling, and classic and newer character experiences are on full display at Aulani, a Disney Resort and Spa, on the island of Oahu.
 A uniquely Disney resort, Aulani sets itself apart from its theme park counterparts by reflecting the cultures and traditions of the Hawaiian Islands through its architecture, decor, and dining options.
-You can even join a tour (it meets in the lobby; check the daily schedule for times) and learn some of the stories of the property.
+You can even join a tour and learn some of the stories of the property.

 ISLAND GETAWAYS: 6 Best Hawaii All-Inclusive Resorts for Families

+And then there’s the resort’s famed Aulani kids club.
 Aunty’s Beach House is the complimentary kids club for children ages three to 12.
-It has a playground, gaming tables, arts and crafts activities, and all the little special touches that make Aulani not just one of the top family resorts in Hawaii but in fact one of the best family resorts in the U.S. If you’re interested in Aunty’s Beach House, be sure to reserve well in advance since, unsurprisingly at a resort geared to families, it books up fast.
+It has a playground, gaming tables, arts and crafts activities, and all the little special touches that make Aulani not just one of the top family resorts in Hawaii but one of the best family resorts in the U.S. If you’re interested in Aunty’s Beach House, be sure to reserve well in advance since, unsurprisingly at a resort geared to families, it books up fast.
+Aunty’s also has some slots where you can pay for a themed experience for your kids (like crafts and songs with Moana).

 15. The Buccaneer Beach and Golf Resort